Post

 Automating Citrix Server Reboots

-Production-ready PowerShell script that automates Citrix server reboots with user notifications, maintenance mode, and CSV-driven config.
+PowerShell script for automated Citrix server reboots with staggered user notifications, maintenance mode handling, and CSV-driven configuration.

 The Solution: Config-Driven Reboot Automation